semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 Semgrep Managed Scans uses Semgrep Network Broker to connect to your internal source code management instance.

-Ensure that you've updated your SCM information to allow code access:
+To enable Managed Scans when using Network Broker, ensure that you've updated your SCM information to allow code access:

 <Tabs
     defaultValue="gh"